 History of Healdsburg: the 1st Healdsburg Hospital

 In 1892, Powell built a new home and sold the North Street residence to Dr. J. W. Seawell in 1908.
 Dr. Seawell established the first Healdsburg hospital in the east wing of his home.
 It was a five-room sanitarium, called Healdsburg General; a doctor’s visit cost $2.00.
 Dr. Seawell and his partner, Dr. Frank E. Sohler, were hard-working physicians who insisted on the best equipment and the latest medical technology for their north county hospital.
+Learn more about J. Walter Seawell, M.D., a Healdsbburg Legend on a page we’ve dedicated to teaching others about his legacy.

 The Seawell Family